College Panhellenic Council

 Council.
 The majority of students join through the weeklong Fall Formal Recruitment

 process.
 While some organizations will have open roster spots throughout the year,

 only some will choose to fill these spots through Continuous Open Bidding.

 It is highly suggested women who are interested in being considered by all organizations in the council participate in the formal recruitment process.

 For additional information and registration details please refer to the Panhellenic Council website.
 Once you arrive on the site, click on "Recruitment"

-Fall Formal Recruitment is the coordinated effort of all 12 sororities at Texas Tech University.
+Primary Recruitment is the coordinated effort of all 12 Panhellenic sororities at Texas Tech University in the fall prior to the start of the semester.
 It gives the potential new members the opportunity to meet members from all 12 sororities.
 Through this process, each sorority seeks out new members who have outstanding leadership skills, high academic standards, and a commitment to community service.
 In order to be eligible to participate in recruitment, you must be enrolled at Texas Tech as a full time student.